pswens/ControlsAssessmentSpecifications/docs/source/Controls4.md

 1. Identify whether Input 2 exists:

     1. If it exists, M1 = 1
     2. If it does not exist, M1 = 0

-2. Identify and enumerate end-user devices, including portable and mobile, non-computing/IoT devices and servers in `GV1` (M2).
+2. Identify and enumerate end-user devices, including portable and mobile, non-computing/IoT devices, and servers in `GV1` (M2)

 3. Using the output of Operation 2 (M2), identify and enumerate the software installed on the assets using `GV2` (M3)

 4. For each software identified in Operation 3 (M3):

     1. Enumerate software that is listed in the configuration standard `GV3` (M4)
     2. Enumerate software that is not listed in the configuration standard `GV3` (M5)

 5. Compare the current date to the date provided in Input 4.
 Note the timeframe in months (M6)